What Should We Make Of Trump's Speech Patterns — And Our Responses To Them?

 In spontaneous spoken interactions, we typically have the benefit of greater shared physical and cultural context than in written discourse, so we don't have to say everything we mean; we can say this guy or that thing or we or they without specifying exactly what or who we're referring to because we assume our conversational partners have the background information they need to infer what we mean."

 I like this perspective because it uses real-world conversation — not some formal abstract set of linguistic principles — as the context for evaluation.
 But that may be its limitation as well as its strength.
 Even when Trump is in public conversation with others and not giving formal speeches, presidential discourse isn't the same as everyday discourse.
-As Schiebman also emphasized to me, the real-world consequences of discourse are completely different for a president, after all, than for the rest of us engaged in everyday conversation.
+As Scheibman also emphasized to me, the real-world consequences of discourse are completely different for a president, after all, than for the rest of us engaged in everyday conversation.

-For Schiebman, though, energy we put towards analyzing Trump's speech could better be spent focused elsewhere:
+For Scheibman, though, energy we put toward analyzing Trump's speech could better be spent focused elsewhere:

 "As important as language is in our social lives, it is not Trump's repeated use of intensifying adverbs (like very) or his use of basic vocabulary items or relatively empty nouns (like thing) that make him a dangerous president and public figure.
 As compelling as they are, critiques of Trump's language use should not obscure his messages."

-Note: An earlier version of this story misspelled Joanne Scheibman's last name as Schiebman.